Stranga-Games/My-Big-Sister-Remastered-Translations/README.md

 INSTRUCTIONS

-1/Download the "English.trs" file to your pc.
+1/Download the "English.trs" (or which ever languiage you wish to update "Portuguese.trs, Spanish.trs" e.c.t) file to your pc.

 2/Open this link in any web browser: https://tzachshabtay.github.io/ags-trs-editor/